Midland and South Western Junction Railway: Swindon and Cheltenham Extension Railway

 The original aspiration had been to link the Midland Railway with the south coast: reaching Swindon was not enough.
-On 18 July 1881 an Act of Incorporation was obtained for a "nominally independent company", the Swindon & Cheltenham Extension Railway (S&CER).
+On 18 July 1881 an act of Parliament, the Swindon and Cheltenham Extension Railway Act 1881 (44 & 45 Vict. c. cxlvi), was obtained to incorporate a "nominally independent company", the Swindon & Cheltenham Extension Railway (S&CER).
 It was to build from Rushey Platt to Andoversford, a little to the east of Cheltenham, on the recently opened Banbury and Cheltenham Direct Railway, a member of the GWR group of affiliates.
 This would give the S&CER access to Cheltenham.
 The act authorised some branches (never built), and was secured in the face of GWR opposition, due to the S&CER's allegiance to the SM&AR and through it to the LSWR.

-Obtaining the act had cost the company dear in Parliamentary expenses, but it instructed Watson, Smith and Watson to proceed with construction; it appears that little supervision of the contractor was exercised, however.
+Obtaining the act had cost the company dear in parliamentary expenses, but it instructed Watson, Smith and Watson to proceed with construction; it appears that little supervision of the contractor was exercised, however.
 Moreover, the GWR continued its obstructive tactics, now in connection with the bridge for the S&CER to cross the GWR main line at Rushey Platt.

 Facing serious financial difficulties as well, the company managed to open a section of line between Swindon and Cirencester on 18 December 1883 (although a token goods service had run from 1 November); there were intermediate stations at Rushey Platt (immediately south of the GWR line, with separate platforms on the curve to the GWR and the new main line), Cricklade and South Cerney.
 The S&CER was worked from the outset by the SM&AR.